 This means that if your claims’ case isn’t won (settled in your favor), you won’t need to pay the lawyer handling your case for their services.
 This policy means that you can start the legal procedures with peace of mind.

 How can I receive compensation for my injury or accident?

 People can be injured in a number of different ways.
 We commonly think of injury as a physical injury, however, injuries can be emotional and psychological as well.
-There are laws in NSW that provide certain entitlements and compensate people that have been injured in a variety of ways
+There are laws in NSW that provide certain entitlements and compensate people that have been injured in a variety of ways and situations.

 You may be entitled to compensation if you are injured: